hstreamdb/docs/docs/en/guides/write.md

 ## End-to-End Compression

-To reduce transfer overhead and maximize bandwidth utilization, HStreamDB supports compression of written HStream records.
+To reduce transfer overhead and maximize bandwidth utilization, HStreamDB supports the compression of written HStream records.
 Users can set the compression algorithm when creating a `BufferedProducer`.
-Currently HStreamDB supports both `gzip` and `zstd` compression algorithms.
+Currently, HStreamDB supports both `gzip` and `zstd` compression algorithms.
 Compressed records are automatically decompressed by the client when they are consumed from HStreamDB.

 ## Write HStream Records